 Allstate Sugar Bowl Chapter of the National Football Foundation and College Football Hall of FameIn January of 2000, the Sugar Bowl Committee took over the title sponsorship of the New Orleans Chapter of the National Football Foundation and College Football Hall of Fame.
 Included in the Bowl's sponsorship of the chapter is the administration of an annual awards banquet held each spring to honor deserving high school football scholar athletes from the metropolitan area.
+Since 2000, the Sugar Bowl has recognized over 350 student-athletes while distributing over $250,000 in scholarship money.
 Sugar Bowl Member Archie Manning is the national chairman of the National Football Foundation and College Hall of Fame.
 To become a member of the National Football Foundation and College Hall of Fame, please click here.

 The 2015 Scholar-Athlete Luncheon was held on Tuesday, April 28.